Open Letter from the PRSA MD Board of Directors:

 Sixty years have passed and our raison d’etre has not changed.
 But we hear a crescendo regarding racism from our nation’s protesting citizenry representing all races, creeds, genders, and religions.
 The recent events are affecting everyone, especially those in our base city of Baltimore, which is 63 percent black (2010 U.S. Census Bureau) and has seen more than its share of racial tension, hate crimes, inequity, and uprisings.

-Last week, PRSA National responded that the current climate in our country is indeed not healthy.
+In June, PRSA National responded that the current climate in our country is indeed not healthy.
 In addition, T. Garland Stansell, our 2020 chair, stated:

 We not only want to be the same voice for our chapter members but also want to continue our work to be more diverse and inclusive.
 As such, we are making a commitment to improve upon this initiative with meaningful and measurable goals.
 We are going to hold up the mirror to our membership, board, and committees, to solicit change.
 And, furthermore, we are challenging our members, public relations agencies, partnering companies, sponsors, and industry leaders to look at their own ranks and commit to changing the color of their profiles.

 In this second half of what we hope and pray will be a more positive and healthier 2020, we have started the process by:

 - Dedicating a June Weekly Chat to “The Role of PR in Advancing Diversity, Equity and Inclusion,” moderated by executive coaches and senior PR professionals Tracy Imm, APR, and Cathy Nyce.

 - Identifying co-chairs for our Diversity & Inclusion Committee who will develop and oversee the D&I strategy and goals.